 This brochure is offered to Native youth and young adults to give some direction and information about healthy relationships.
 It is also about recognizing and dealing with abusive and violent behaviors that too often happen in dating and intimate partner relationships.
 Relationships can be difficult no matter what your age.
-No brochure can answer all your questions or give you everything you need.
+No brochure can answer all your questions or give you everything you need to recognize and/or address abusive and violent behaviors.
 But we hope you can find something in here that provides light, encouragement and support as you try to figure out one of the most important things in life - relationships.

-Relationships are about connection.
-Relationships are something sacred - the core of life.
+connection.
+Relationships about are Relationships are something sacred - the core of life.
 Traditionally L/D/Nakota peoples end prayers with the words "Mitakuye Oyasin."
 It's said to be the biggest and smallest prayer.
 One way of translating it is "We are all related."
 This is an understanding Indigenous people have throughout the world.
 "We are all related" sounds simple.
 But it takes a lifetime to understand because it's about the interrelationship, interdependence, harmony and balance of all things Creator made.
 It makes each one of us sacred, because if you are not in your place in the circle of life, everything is harmed.

 That's why violence of any sort harms all.
 It pushes people out of their place.
 Taking care of ourselves, mind, heart, body and spirit, balancing the relationship or connections of those parts is the beginning of strengthening the circle of life.
 It cannot be done alone.
 So, we encourage you to find your way, and seek out and make relationships with people who can help make your fire grow!
 Remember, because we are all related, we are never truly alone.
-If you are struggling or are unsafe, please reach out.
+If you are struggling or are unsafe, please reach out to someone you trust.
 You have a right to and deserve safety and support.
-This brochure also provides resources to connect with people who can help you.
+This brochure also provides resources to connect with other people who can help you.